HugoSwerdtfegers/TFE/README.md

 # TFE: Optimization of Energy Systems with Carbon Capture and Storage to Reach a Carbon- Free Energy System in Belgium
-GBOML and python codes to run simulation of :

 # Installation
 First you need to prepare your python environment with: